Buy or Sell Gray Television Inc. (GTN) Stock Now | Don't Try to Be a Top Gun

 GTN’s Market Performance

-GTN stocks went up by 4.98% for the week, with a monthly drop of -4.57% and a quarterly performance of 5.08%, while its annual performance rate touched 14.40%.
-The volatility ratio for the week stands at 3.03% while the volatility levels for the past 30 days are set at 2.92% for Gray Television Inc..
-The simple moving average for the period of the last 20 days is 0.67% for GTN stocks with a simple moving average of 0.61% for the last 200 days.
+GTN stocks went down by -9.52% for the week, with a monthly drop of -18.51% and a quarterly performance of -11.52%, while its annual performance rate touched 4.18%.
+The volatility ratio for the week stands at 4.42% while the volatility levels for the past 30 days are set at 3.19% for Gray Television Inc..
+The simple moving average for the period of the last 20 days is -10.19% for GTN stocks with a simple moving average of -12.13% for the last 200 days.

 Analysts’ Opinion of GTN